Henshall/php-paypal-wrapper/readme.md

 Working with Paypal can be an extremely frustrating experience.
 Their sandbox doesn't always work, their documentation is outdated or redundant, and they are very quick to ban and freeze your account if they don't like any of the transactions (ex. monetary amount too high).

 I want to create a wrapper with some basic documentation so that users can accept payments as soon as possible.
-The following package lets users send a payment to your paypal account, and allows parameters to be sent along (such as user id's) so that you can easily track who has paid, so that you can upgrade their account, or send a product to them, or whatever else you need to do.
+The following package lets users send a payment to your Paypal account, and allows parameters to be sent along (such as user id's) so that you can easily track who has paid, so that you can upgrade their account, or send a product to them, or whatever else you need to do.

 ## Installation with Composer: